iamhelpingstar/english-repeat/script_0022.md

 So given a state and an action, the transition is actually independent of π.
 Right?

-If s_i and a_i are fixed, no matter how much we change π, s'_i is not going to change, because π only influences a_i, and here a_i is fixed.
+If s_i and a_i are fixed, no matter how much we change π, $s'_i$ is not going to change, because π only influences a_i, and here a_i is fixed.

 So one way that you can think of Fitted Q iteration kind of structurally is that you have this big bucket of different transitions, and what you'll do is you'll back up the values along each of those transitions, and each of those backups will improve your Q value.